awhillas/awhillas.github.io/content/learning_rust.md

 [^young]: The average age of C++ devs is over 40 these days, see [Q2 and Q3](https://isocpp.org/files/papers/CppDevSurvey-2022-summary.pdf), also Q6 notes the major pain point is "Managing libraries my application depends on".

 [^everytime]: This is why Netflix and Spotify are unicorns despite the fact that you can download everything they publish on torrents for free.

+# First steps

+Some projects I'm thinking of starting

+- Chess engine - or now I'm thinking, rather a general purpose discreet, game engine.
+Create an interface to some set of rules which generate moves for a given position (and also indicate a winning move/position) it should be able to learn via self-play.
+I guess replicating AlphaZero would be the first step?
+- Kids, open-world, adventure game.
+I'm thinking something like Don't Starve (but less scary), or Stardew valley (with less detail).
+I'm thinking to aim it for 4-8 year olds, full touch screen and very simple mechanics.
+Everything is visually displayed at all times (no hidden menus or state i.e. inventory).
+I was going to call it Cave Boy.
+Have been looking at [Bevy](https://bevyengine.org/), an [ECS](https://www.wikiwand.com/en/Entity_component_system) game system which is fairly advanced.
+Bevy does have a hard time with vector graphics but apparently you can [use the ECS system without the rest](https://www.reddit.com/r/bevy/comments/131eryb/ecs_without_the_rest/).